220.127.116.11 SpB for expectant mothers

 Some expectant mothers would be able to qualify for another allowance, pension or benefit.

-Example: SA, NSA (incapacitated) or YA (incapacitated) may be paid if there are complications during the pregnancy and NSA or YA may be paid during this period, with an activity test exemption.
+Example: JSP (incapacitated) or YA (incapacitated) may be paid if there are complications during the pregnancy and JSP or YA may be paid during this period, with an activity test exemption.